liferay/liferay-docs/userGuide/en/chapters/05-liferay-collaboration-suite.markdown

 To create an archived setup, click the *Configuration* option from the menu in the portlet's title bar.
 If the current settings of the portlet you are configuring are the ones you want to archive, click the *Archive/Restore Setup* link.
 If not, change and save the settings until you have the portlet configured the way you want it, and then click the *Archive/Restore Setup* link.

 There is only one field to fill out: a name for your archive.
 Create a name for your archive and click *Save*.
 You should now see your archive in the list.
-If for whatever reason you need to revert the portlet to these archived settings, you can click *Actions → Restore* next to the archived setup you want to restore.
+If you ever need to revert the portlet to these archived settings, you can click *Actions → Restore* next to the archived setup you want to restore.

 Unless otherwise noted, all of the portlets in this chapter support this feature.
 This is particularly useful for portlets that have a lot of configuration options, such as the Message Boards portlet.